The Power of the Brand

 Long before the concept came into fashion, Kenneth Cole has been applying his business and entrepreneurial skills to create social change.
 He is often credited with being the original social entrepreneur.
 He believes that there is a growing revolution fundamentally changing the way society organizes itself and the way we approach social problems.
 Just as business entrepreneurs create and transform whole industries, social entrepreneurs act as the “change agents” that inspire the necessary transformations and advance sustainable solutions that promote positive change for our communities.
 Mr. Cole explains how the needs of business and community are inter-dependent and inter-connected with each needing each other not just to thrive, but in fact to survive.
 He points out how companies can serve the mandates of their various stakeholders while at the same time “do well by doing good”.

-Sometimes politically ironic and irreverent but always socially conscious and relevant, Mr. Cole’s advertising has touched on everything from gun control and cloning to abortion and AIDS.
-He believes that “To be aware is more important than what you wear” and abides by two mantras: “What we stand for is more important that what we stand in” and “We may not heal the world, but we hope to be an accessory.”
+Sometimes politically ironic and irreverent but always socially conscious and relevant– Kenneth Cole’s advertising has touched on everything from gun control and cloning to abortion and AIDS.
+He believes that, "To be aware is more important than what you wear."
+Many people recognize the famous, "Regardless of the right to bear arms, we in no way condone the right to bare feet" while others celebrate the timely, "Not voting is so last season."
+Whatever the slogan and whatever the issue, Kenneth Cole continues to abide by two mantras: "What we stand for is more important that what we stand in" and "We may not heel the world, but we hope to be an accessory."

 Kenneth resides in Westchester, New York with his wife Maria Cuomo Cole and their three daughters.